RokidGlass/glass2-docs/en/1-system/sysapp.md

 this.startActivityForResult(intent, REQUEST_CODE_QR_SCAN_WIFI);
 ```

+Quick Scan provides a function to open the system scanning interface and returning the scanning result.
+The use method is as follows:
+Use startactivityforresult open com.rokid.glass.scan2/com.rokid.glass.scan2.activity.QrCodeActivity interface
+From com.blikoon.qrcodescanner.got_qr_scan_relult field returns the result

 ### 2.2 Camera

 The Camera application pre-installed in the system is a customized application adapted to AR content, which still supports basic functions such as taking pictures and videos and return relevant results.